anthello147/passwds-gen/README.md

 * [Usage examples](#usage-examples)

 ## Releases
-Installers for stable and beta releases of passwds-gen will be available in the [releases](https://github.com/anthello147/passwds-gen/releases) tab.
+Installers for stable and beta releases of passwds-gen are available in the [releases](https://github.com/anthello147/passwds-gen/releases) tab.
 For installation instructions see [Installation](#installation).

 **Latest stable release:** none.<br>
 **Latest beta release:** 0.30.